 Communal areas There is a shared entrance hall with the ground floor flat.
 The entrance door is timber framed and single glazed.
 Walls and ceilings are papered and painted, whilst the solid floor is carpeted.
 Circulation areas visually inspected.
 Garages and permanent outbuildings None.
 Outside areas and boundaries It is understood that the front garden area is private, whilst any rear garden is in ownership of the ground floor property.
 Boundaries are suitably defined.
 Visually inspected.
 Ceilings Ceilings throughout the property appear to be of timber strapped, lathed and plastered construction whereby the wet plaster is floated onto a timber framework of lathing fixed to the underside of ceiling joists.
 Visually inspected from floor level.
 Internal walls Internal walls and partitions are of brick construction, hard plastered on both faces.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Floors including sub floors Flooring throughout the property is of suspended timber design, overlaid in tongue and groove boarding, all of which have fully fitted floor coverings.
+Floors including sub floors Flooring throughout the property is of suspended timber design, overlaid in tongue and groove boarding.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Internal joinery and kitchen fittings Internal joinery comprises timber skirtings, door facings and door surrounds, and timber internal pass doors.
 Kitchen fittings comprise a limited range of base units and work surfaces.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Chimney breasts and fireplaces Within the lounge there is a gas fire.
 Within the rear bedroom there is an open fire although the flue has been blocked.
 Remaining fireplaces have been sealed without provision for ventilation.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Papered and painted walls and ceilings, glossed and stained internal woodwork, etc. Visually inspected.
+Internal decorations Most wall coverings have been stripped.
+Glossed and stained internal woodwork.
+Visually inspected.
 Cellars None.